toddcooke/summaries/README.md

 1. (Optional) Code on demand - servers can transfer executable code

 Software Architecture Patterns
-* Strangler pattern
+- Event sourcing - Append only data store records all events that occur
+- Strangler pattern - Facade allows old system to be slowly replaced

-Software Design Patterns - ???
+Software Design Patterns
+- Factory Method - A method creates a new object without directly instantiating